"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Conclusion

 \section{Conclusion}

 In this paper, we have introduced SK-TOD: a novel task focused on subjective-knowledge-based task-oriented dialogue response generation.
 We create and release a large-scale, manually-annotated dataset for this task.
-Incorporating subjective knowledge requires models to accurately identify all relevant knowledge snippets and faithfully aggregate the information into concise responses, which brings unique challenges to this task.
-Experiments on strong baselines show that there is a large performance gap between human and machine-generated responses, particularly in faithfully capturing the diversity and proportion of opinions.
-We hope this task together with the dataset can promote future research on knowledge-grounded TOD and subjective content understanding.
+Incorporating subjective knowledge requires models to accurately identify all relevant knowledge snippets and faithfully aggregate the information into concise and contextually appropriate responses, which brings unique challenges to this task.
+Experiments with strong baselines show that there is a significant performance gap between human-generated and machine-generated responses, particularly in faithfully capturing the diversity and proportion of opinions present in the subjective knowledge.
+We hope this task together with the provided dataset can promote future research on knowledge-grounded TOD systems and subjective content understanding.